Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 We further detail them and why we chose them.

-The three sensor types can be confirgured on the device, in the following combinations or *device type*:
+The three sensor types can be attached to and confirgured on the devices, in the following combinations or *device type*:

 ||C|W|CT|WT|2WT|
 |-|-|-|-|-|-|